seed-rs/seed-rs.org/crate/guides/0.7.0/getting_started.md

 - All chapters are intended for both beginners and advanced users. **If you are a beginner don't hesitate to skip parts** that don't make sense to you (yet) and return back once you are ready to digest all information.
 This advice also applies to official Rust learning materials.

 Let's look at [Rust](https://www.rust-lang.org/) in the next chapter.
-Click on the right arrow below this text.
+Press the right arrow key on your keyboard or click the arrow below this text.